diodechain/website/_posts/2019-10-03-Diode-Frequently-Asked-Questions.md

 IPFS and Diode are both needed for a decentralized web3.
 IPFS is a distributed file system that allows storing static content, while Diode network enables secure real-time end2end encrypted communication.
 What makes Diode unique is there are lots of interesting things you can do with Diode.
 In addition to files, Diode allows you to do live video streaming, chat applications, office applications where users get to modify their contents,... are some of the good examples illustrating real-time data streams possible applications.

-### What is your biggest unique proposition that puts you ahead of the competition?

-The Diode Network is an implementation of a truly decentralized internet replacement.
-It builds on top of Ethereum as base technology but melds BlockQuick and Swarm like capabilities natively into the chain.

-*   Diode is the only Blockchain with super-light clients that:
-    *   Works in Browsers
-    *   Works on Mobile
-    *   Works on Embedded Devices (RaspberryPi, Arduino, ESP32...)
-*   Diode has an incentive model for Data traffic built-in

 ### What can I do with Diode?

 Diode is a new decentralized Internet for connected devices, also known as the Web 3.
 We are building upon the Web3 movement.
 Currently we are looking at serving a number of groups of users: makers, corporates, consumers, independent journalists/free speech activists.